|

 Ginger Rogers in this tale of a fictional show biz couple.
 Okay story

-enlivened by some enjoyable musical numbers, but not a classic.
+enlivened by some enjoyable musical numbers.

 - Beautiful Blonde From Bashful Bend, The